 In the world of fitness, having a niche is pivotal to success.

-With the constant influx of new trainers every year, the burgeoning level of competition compels you to strap up and stand out.
+With the constant influx of new trainers every year, the burgeoning competition level compels you to stand up and stand out.

-Small group training is in itself, a niche, so you’ve already got the ball rolling by focusing on a specific industry segment.
+Small group training is a niche, so you’ve already got the ball rolling by focusing on a specific industry segment.

-Taking this further and giving your training its own unique focus.
+Taking this further and giving your training its unique focus.

 Perhaps you could hone in on a specific method, like offering HIIT classes or functional mobility programs.